3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 ## Summary

 What is Bit Banging?
 What it can be used for?
 Is it difficult to do?
 How to use OpenOCD tool with devices, that are not supported (like Orange Pi).
+Who are we?
+Where are we going?
 Learn more and make Your work easier with RTE.

 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features